sdondley/Dist-Zilla-for-Beginners/tutorial7.md

 ## Drafting a New Blueprint

-Setting up additional blueprints is easy.
-Let's say we want to create a new blueprint appropriate for distributions with a simple command.
-Like before, we first have to create the directory for storing our blueprint.
-We'll copy an existing blueprint that is hopefully close to the new one we want to create.
-In our case, we only have a `default` blueprint so we're forced to start with that
+We are going to create a new blueprint a distribution containing a simple command.
+To get started, we'll copy an existing blueprint that is the most similar to the new one we want to create.
+In our case, we only have one other blueprint so we'll copy that:
-one:

 ```